-- Install the rubber damper and rear sprocket carrier in the rear wheel. - Place the rear wheel in the swingarm and bring the brake disc on the brake caliper into contact. - Push the rear wheel forward as far as possible and lay the chain on the rear sprocket. - Mount the wheel spindle, chain adjusters and nuts.
+- Clean the mating surfaces of the brake caliper frame and swingarm. - Install the rubber damper and rear sprocket carrier in the rear wheel. - Stand the rear wheel in the swingarm and mount the brake caliper on the brake disc. - Push the brake caliper support and the swingarm on the fixing location.
+Lay the chain on the rear sprocket and mount the wheel spindle.